grafana/loki/docs/sources/configure/bp-configure.md

 `-print-config-stderr` works well when invoking Loki from the command line, as you can get a quick output of the entire Loki configuration.

-`-log-config-reverse-order` is the flag we run Loki with in all our environments.
+`-log-config-reverse-order` is the flag Grafana runs Loki with in all our environments.
 The configuration entries are reversed, so that the order of the configuration reads correctly top to bottom when viewed in Grafana's Explore.